carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/02_Model_Selection.md

 - **Output Formatting**: Evaluate clarity and organization of responses, as well as verbosity.
 - **Token Usage**: Inspect the token usage for each model to understand cost implications.
 Note that token usage may vary not only based on the verbosity of the response but also on the tokenizer efficiency of each model.

-> [!TIP]
+!!! tip
-> Number of output tokens is visible in the response footer, along with characters length.
+   Number of output tokens is visible in the response footer, along with characters length.

 ![Token usage](../img/token_usage.png)